 Puzzles with Rewards

 When you’re ready for a break from training and games, give Fluffy a food puzzle that will keep her mind engaged.
-Kong toys are made of tough rubber toys that are empty in middle so that you stuff it full of treats and make your dog work to get the goodies out.
-Stuff them with pumpkin or peanut butter and freeze the Kong to give Fluffy a long lasting treat that is especially delightful on a hot day.
+Kong toys are made of tough rubber toys that are empty in the middle so that you stuff them full of treats and make your dog work to get the goodies out.
+Stuff them with pumpkin or peanut butter and freeze the Kong to give Fluffy a long-lasting treat that is especially delightful on a hot day.

 Pup Perfect Ice Cream